NcUltimate/the-coding-zone/problem-2017-05/README.md

 In this example moving the white roook from b3 to b8 will result in checkmate.
 Your application should list all possible checkmates, one per line.
 The image below summarizes this case:

+## Limits

+- There is no limit to the number of pieces in the board-input.
+For example, there could be 30 white rooks on the board.
+- You may assume the board will contain at least one white king and one black king
+- You may assume all inputs are correctly formatted values (e.g. first character of a line is always W or B)

 ![test-case](https://git.enova.com/raw/fun/the-coding-zone/master/problem-2017-05/board.png)

 ## Credits